Ratakor/dwmblocks/README.md

-# Ratakor's dwmblocks
+# Ratakor's build of dwmblocks
-see dwm config and dotfiles/.local/bin/statusbar for the interesting stuff
+See dwm config and dotfiles/.local/bin/statusbar for the interesting stuff.

-blocks.h -> config.h
+Also, blocks.h -> config.h

-do kill -number $(pidof dwmblocks) to manually refresh process, number is Update Signal + 34
+Do kill -number $(pidof dwmblocks) to manually refresh process, number is Update Signal + 34.

 # dwmblocks
 Modular status bar for dwm written in c.